Occam's razor: Software development

+Artificial intelligence

+Scientists have discovered that deep neural networks (DNN) prefer simpler mathematical functions while learning.
+This simplicity bias enables DNNs to overcome overfitting – a scenario where the model gets overwhelmed with noise due to the presence of too many parameters.

 Controversial aspects

 Occam's razor is not an embargo against the positing of any kind of entity, or a recommendation of the simplest theory come what may.
 Occam's razor is used to adjudicate between theories that have already passed "theoretical scrutiny" tests and are equally well-supported by evidence.
 Furthermore, it may be used to prioritize empirical testing between two equally plausible but unequally testable hypotheses; thereby minimizing costs and wastes while increasing chances of falsification of the simpler-to-test hypothesis.

 Another contentious aspect of the razor is that a theory can become more complex in terms of its structure (or syntax), while its ontology (or semantics) becomes simpler, or vice versa.
 Quine, in a discussion on definition, referred to these two perspectives as "economy of practical expression" and "economy in grammar and vocabulary", respectively.

 Galileo Galilei lampooned the misuse of Occam's razor in his Dialogue.
 The principle is represented in the dialogue by Simplicio.
 The telling point that Galileo presented ironically was that if one really wanted to start from a small number of entities, one could always consider the letters of the alphabet as the fundamental entities, since one could construct the whole of human knowledge out of them.

+Instances of using Occam's razor to justify belief in less complex and more simple theories have been criticized as using the razor inappropriately.
+For instance Francis Crick stated that "While Occam's razor is a useful tool in the physical sciences, it can be a very dangerous implement in biology.
+It is thus very rash to use simplicity and elegance as a guide in biological research."